data-mill-cloud/data-mill/infrastructure/README.md

 $(kubectl -n <namespace> get secrets <minio-deployment> -o jsonpath="{.data.accesskey}" | base64 -d)
 $(kubectl -n <namespace> get secrets <minio-deployment> -o jsonpath="{.data.secretkey}" | base64 -d)
 ```

+## 6. Typical issues with microk8s
+When using microk8s directly on a non-Ubuntu/Debian distro, you might encounter multiple errors:
+* "error: cannot install 'microk8s': classic confinement requires snaps under /snap or symlink from /snap to /var/lib/snapd/snap" which is due to the missing [confinement environment](https://docs.snapcraft.io/snap-confinement/6233) on non Ubuntu/Debian distros,
+and can be solved with `sudo ln -s /var/lib/snapd/snap /snap`.
+* "error while loading shared libraries: libselinux.so.1: cannot open shared object file: No such file or directory" which is due to the missing libselinux libraries and can be easily solved installing them.
+For instance on archlinux the libselinux is available
+on AUR.